 In Nov.
-2016, the government of Japan decided to scale down the number of destroyers deployed in the Gulf from two to one, because the needs for direct escort given by JSDF had been decreasing and this trend was expected to continue.
+2016, the government of Japan decided to scale down the number of destroyers deployed in the Gulf from two to one, because the needs for direct escort given by the JSDF had been decreasing and this trend was expected to continue.
 While vulnerable vessels against pirates, such as tankers with relatively low speed and low broadside, still require escort service, some other vessels have taken initiatives of self-defense including private armed security guards on board.
 This scale-down has been applied later than Dec.
 2016.

 On the other hand, the maritime patrol aircraft (P-3Cs) based in the Republic of Djibouti make use of the excellent cruising capability in conducting warning and surveillance activities in the vast area of the Gulf.
 The flight zone is managed by the CTF151 headquarters.
-The flight activities total 2,188 in flight missions and 16,570 in flying hours on as of Dec.
-31, 2018, counted from Jun.
+The flight activities total 2,428 in flight missions and 18,170 in flying hours on as of Dec.
+31, 2019, counted from Jun.
 2009, when the JSDF started the surveillance activities.
-Furthermore, aircraft have identified approx. 181,600 ships and provided information to vessels navigating the area and other countries engaging in counter-piracy operations on around 13,800 occasions.
+Furthermore, aircraft have identified approx. 201,600 vessels and provided information to vessels navigating the area and other countries engaging in counter-piracy operations on around 14,420 occasions.